 One area of regulation that could be reduced is the current restrictive rules regarding equestrian use in Alaska State Parks.
 Reduction of regulations in this area would expand the use of the parks for non-motorized recreational purposes.
 Horses and riders are wonderful ambassadors for the parks, adding scenic and historic significance to one of Alaska’s greatest treasures.

 Particularly, I would like to see the Chugach State Park historic Iditarod trail near the Eagle River Nature Center be opened seasonally, when trail conditions are good, for equestrian use.
 This trail was used historically by horses, with antique horseshoes and harnesses found near the area where a roadhouse once stood on Raven Creek.
 Established trails are hardened and ready for equestrian use.
 But currently, horses are not allowed.
+Seasonal use of trails aligns with national rules, such as allowing horses on Resurrection or Johnson Pass trails in the summer only.

 Please consider reducing regulations for horse use in all of Alaska’s State Parks, to help make the parks more streamlined and accessible.
 Thank you